Skip to content

 Help me decide

 Why this matters: Not every interface handles every OS equally.
-Antelope on Windows 24H2 is currently a high-risk combination, and RME behaves very differently from Universal Audio on the same system.
-We'll flag any conflicts before you spend a dollar.
+Antelope on Windows 24H2 is currently a high-risk combination.
+RME behaves very differently from Universal Audio on the same system.
+We'll flag any conflicts before you commit to anything.

 Question 5 of 7, Biggest Concern

 Be honest.
-This shapes the personalized section of your audit report.
+This is the part of your report we personalize most heavily.

 A

-Worried about noisy preamps, needing a Cloudlifter, or a low, weak signal.
+Worried about noisy preamps, needing a Cloudlifter, or a weak signal that ruins recordings.

 B